-- For the creation of Smart Albums (see Albums, below); - For syncing photos to iOS devices with Photo Via; (See page 45) - When using the Filters feature to search for photos across multiple folders.
+- For the creation of Smart Albums (see "Albums" on page 33); - For syncing photos to iOS devices with ON1 Photo for Mobile (See page 50); - When using the Filters feature to search for photos across multiple folders.

 You can make any available folder a cataloged folder by clicking on the '+' button at the top of the Folders pane, or by dragging a folder from the Preview area onto the 'Drop...' button at the bottom of the Cataloged Folders section.
-The cataloging process is designed to work in the background, so it doesn't affect other work you do in any ON1 Photo RAW 2017 module.
+The cataloging process is designed to work in the background, so it doesn't affect other work you do in any ON1 Photo RAW 2018 module.
 While the app is cataloging a folder, you'll see a progress circle next to the folder name; once the folder has been cataloged, the circle will disappear.

-The Folders pane is broken into three categories: Cataloged Folders, Local Drives, and Cloud Storage
+The Folders pane is broken into four categories: Cataloged Folders, Local Drives, Cloud Storage, and Mobile Uploads.